frederic-perez/AmE-dictionary/dictionary.md

 __rec__ _Damonika has worked as youth and rec leader._
 __recall__ _n_
 __recant__ _v_ :two::hammer: (recanted)
-__recantation__ :two: A statement that one no longer holds a particular opinion or belief; a retraction. _Syn_ renunciation, renouncement, disavowal, denial :es: retractación
+__recantation__ _n_ :two: A statement that one no longer holds a particular opinion or belief; a retraction. _Syn_ renunciation, renouncement, disavowal, denial :es: retractación
 __recap__ _n_ :two::hammer: _The written recap of the meeting._
 __recede__ _v_
 __receivership__